A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials

-Now we proceed to lower bound. \begin{proof}[Proof of Theorem \ref{thm: lower bound thm 1}] We construct the adversarial strategy $\mathcal{A}$ by first introducing a randomized adversary which assigns value to each $z_{i}$ in an \emph{i.i.d} fashion with the following distribution
+\end{theorem} Now we proceed to lower bound. \begin{proof}[Proof of Theorem \ref{thm: lower bound thm 1}] We construct the adversary strategy $\mathcal{A}$ by first introducing a randomized adversary which assigns value to each $z_{i}$ in an \emph{i.i.d} fashion with the following distribution

 where $\alpha>0$ is a parameter to be determined.

 For any player strategy $\p$, we have $\E\p\cdot \z = \alpha$ and by Hoeffding's inequality